 Ganglion cysts typically occur in patients between 15 and 40 years old.
 They appear more frequently in women than men.
 The causes of these cysts remains unknown.
 They are believed to be caused by weakness of the joint capsule, ligaments, or tendon sheath due to arthritis, joint inflammation, or an injury.

 Ganglion cysts are usually diagnosed with a physical exam.
 If further testing is required, Dr. Donnelly may order an ultrasound to examine the inside of the wrist.
 This will help to determine if the cyst is fluid-filled or solid.

 What are the Symptoms of Ganglion Cysts?

 Initial treatment is done using conservative, non-surgical measures.
 Immobilization is used to decrease pain and inflammation that is associated with movement.
 Aspiration is done to decrease cyst size and symptoms.
-During the quick procedure, an orthopedic specialist uses a needle to aspirate fluid from the cyst.
+During the quick procedure, Dr. Donnelly uses a needle to aspirate fluid from the cyst.

 Surgical treatment is used when non-surgical treatment proves to be ineffective.
 Ganglion cysts are surgically treated by removing the cyst and parts of surrounding structures.
 The procedure is done on an outpatient basis and usually takes less than an hour.